Forward Logs from Cortex Data Lake to an HTTPS Server

 For each instance of Cortex Data Lake, you can forward logs to ten destinations.

-The communication between Cortex Data Lake and the HTTPS receiver uses TLS, and upon connection Cortex Data Lake validates that the HTTPS server has a certificate signed by a trusted root CA. To complete the TLS handshake and establish the connection, the HTTPS receiver must present all the certificates from the chain of trust.
+Cortex Data Lake communicates with the receiver using TLS, and upon connection Cortex Data Lake validates that the receiver has a certificate signed by a trusted root CA or a private CA. To complete the TLS handshake and establish the connection, the receiver must present all the certificates from the chain of trust.

 - Enable communication between Cortex Data Lake and your HTTPS receiver.Ensure that your HTTPS receiver can connect to Cortex Data Lake and can present a valid certificate to complete the connection request.